jigx-com/jigx-docs-examples/docs/Actions/execute-entity.md

 ::::ExpandableHeading
 ### Deleting data using execute-entity

 Here is an example of deleting different data using execute-entity.
-There are always 2 options for how you can delete a record:&#x20;
+There are always 2 options for how you can delete a record:

 1. Using SQL Select
 2. Using JSONata function

-In the first two examples, you can see the same situation where you are deleting all the records where the name equals Jane.&#x20;
+In the first two examples, you can see the same situation where you are deleting all the records where the name equals Jane.

 The third example shows how to delete the first 3 records from your datasource.